nLargo/cmpe131_team7_project/meetings.md

 - Emma worked on coming up with 4 functional requirements and wrote up the use cases for them.
 Will work on the code to implement these requirements next.

-- pair-programming (optional) (25 mins)
-<- Pair program on one part of the project.
-Driver will be the person responsible
-for that requirement.>
 <summary>
 - The group worked together to handle our respective portions of our funtional requirements.
 We made sure to have no overlaps and double-c